stephendwolff/cmsplugin-filer/README.rst

-This project is a fork aimed at continuing to upgrade and maintain original djangocms-filer that became no longer supported and deprecated
+This project is a fork aimed at continuing to upgrade and maintain original djangocms-filer that became no longer supported and deprecated in 2016

 Warning: ::